 Mr McCann is Chairman of Citadel Group Ltd, Dixon Hospitality Ltd and the Sydney Harbour Federation Trust.
 He is a member of the Male Champions of Change, a Pro Chancellor and Fellow of the Senate of the University of Sydney.
 In 2005, he was awarded a Member of the Order of Australia for services to the Law, Business and Community.

-Professor Sandra Harding, Vice-Chancellor and President, James Cook University (Co-Vice Chair)
+Professor Sandra Harding AO, Vice-Chancellor and President, James Cook University (Co-Vice Chair)

 Professor Harding took up her appointment as Vice-Chancellor and President of James Cook University in January 2007.
 She has extensive academic leadership experience and is an economic sociologist by training.
 Professor Harding has a keen interest in education policy and in northern Australia and economic development.

-Mr Doug Ferguson, Partner-in-charge, Asia & International Markets and Partner, Deals Advisory, KPMG and New Colombo Plan Business Champion
+Mr Doug Ferguson, NSW Chairman and Head of Asia and International Markets, KPMG Australia and New Colombo Plan Business Champion

 Mr Trevor Goddard, Board of Directors, International Education Association of Australia